MikeKovarik/exifr/README.md

 only parsing, not reading  0.2 ms  <--- !!!
 ```

 Observations from testing with +-4MB pictures (*Highest quality Google Pixel photos.
-Tested on a mid range dual core i5 machine with SSD*).
+Tested on a mid-range dual-core i5 machine with SSD*).

 * Node: Parsing after `fs.readFile` = 0.3ms
 * Node: Reading & parsing by chunks = 0.5ms